-As of December 31, 2021 and 2020, the Foundation's investments measured at NAV include investments in private mutual funds, as well as partnership investments that do not have readily determinable fair value.
+As of December 31, 2022 and 2021, the Foundation's investments measured at NAV include investments in private mutual funds that do not have readily determinable fair value.
+At December 31, 2021 the balance also included a partnership investment which also does not have a readily determinable fair value.